Dinhthuy2k5/Dinhthuy2k5/README.md

 ---

-### 🚀 About Me
+### 🙋 About Me

-* 🎓 Software Engineering Student
-* 💻 Passionate about building real-world projects
-* 🧠 Currently learning: **Web · Algorithms · Systems**
-* ⚡ I enjoy understanding systems deeply, not just using them
-* 🎯 Goal: Become a solid Software Engineer
+I'm a **3rd-year Computer Engineering student** from Vietnam 🇻🇳, passionate about building real-world software that solves real problems.

+- 🎓 Studying **Computer Engineering** — bridging hardware, software, and systems
+- 💻 Focusing on **Full Stack Web Development** (React · Spring Boot · MySQL)
+- 🌐 Experienced with **RESTful APIs**, **JWT Authentication**, and deploying web apps to production
+- 🔌 Interested in **IoT systems** — connecting the physical world with software
+- 🌱 Currently deepening knowledge in: **System Design · Networking · Cloud Deployment**
+- ⚡ I don't just use technology — I dig into how it actually works

 ---